boceckts/ideahub/README.md

 ![IdeaHub](ideahub-architecture.jpg)

 ## Development
-In order to develop on this project you need to set up your local development environment.
+In order to contribute to this project you need to set up your local development environment.
-The following steps need to performed in your terminal.
-Python 3.x is required to be installed before proceeding with the next steps.
+The following steps need to performed in your terminal and require Python 3.x to be installed.

 Install the python virtual environment packages by opening a **terminal** **(Linux/Mac)** or **command prompt** **(Windows)** and typing the following commands.
 ```